saboe76/arch-linux/README.md

 dont reboot! first, check if a bootloader is required at your platform. if you can create boot entries from your firmware, you good to reboot.

-else have to create them with efibootmgr.

-install systemd-boot to auto-detect the UKI images
+else have to create them with efibootmgr or install systemd-boot which will auto-detect the UKI images in `/EFI/Linux`
 ```
 bootctl install
 ```